MurphyPone/murphypone.github.io/src/content/ml-4.md

 When there are different actions that need to be associated with different situation, a policy –that is, a mapping from situations to the actions that are best in those situations– needs to be learned.

-Suppose there are several differen $n$-armed bandit tasks and that on each play one of these different tasks is confronted at random.
+Suppose there are several different $n$-armed bandit tasks and that on each play one of these different tasks is confronted at random.
 Unless you randomly select the true action value for the given task, this method will.
 Suppose, however, that when the bandit task is selected against your agent, you are given a distinct clue about its identity (but, importantly, not its action values).

 ## <a name="ch2.9" class="n"></a> 2.9 Summary

 > - ε-greedy methods choose randomly a small fraction of the time,
 > - UCB methods choose deterministically but achieve exploration by subtly favoring at each step the actions that have so far received fewer samples.
-> - Gradient-bandit algorithms estimate not action values, but action preferences, and favor the more preferred actions in a graded, probabalistic manner using a soft-max distribution.
+> - Gradient-bandit algorithms estimate not action values, but action preferences, and favor the more preferred actions in a graded, probabilistic manner using a soft-max distribution.

 > The simple expedient of initializing estimates optimistically causes even greedy methods to explore significantly.

-While UCB appears to perform best in the $n$-bandit scenario, also note that each of the algorithms are fairly insensitive to their relevant hyperparemters.
+While UCB appears to perform best in the $n$-bandit scenario, also note that each of the algorithms are fairly insensitive to their relevant hyperparemeters.
 Further sophisticated means of balancing the exploration-exploitation conflict are discussed here.

 [Source Code](https://github.com/MurphyPone/Sutton-Barto-Bhoag/tree/master/CH2-Multi-Armed-Bandits)